The 3 reasons why students don't read in English

 Fortunately, there is a solution.
 But it requires you to do some work yourself.

 I would recommend that you use articles which have been written for native speakers and adapt them yourself (changing the vocabulary and the length (around 800 words is perfect for students with a level which is intermediate or above)) for the level of the students you are going to be giving them to.

-It does take time to both find articles and then adapt it for your students.
+It does take time to both find articles and then adapt them for your students.
 But once you've got the material, you can use it for years in the future.
 So I think it is worth the effort.